tararoshan/dance-monkey/README.md

-# dance-monkey
+# Dance Monkey
-a chrome/firefox extension to help with learning dances from YouTube videos
+a chrome/firefox extension to help with learning dances from YouTube videos.
+The name comes from "code monkey" but for dancing (just follow what the dancer on the screen does, code what your boss tells you to code).

-## Features
-### Mirror Video
-TODO add description

-### Change Speed
-TODO add description

-### Loop Video Sections
-coming soon!
-TODO add description

-### 5-Second Countdown
-coming soon!
-TODO add description
+# Manual Testing in Firefox
+Clone the repository, open Firefox > Add-ons Manager > Extensions > gear/settings button > Debug Add-ons > Load Temporary Add-on... > select the
+manifest.json file of Dance Monkey.